mmcintyre03/Cat_and_Mouse/README.md

 Executing the code
-To execute the code open all of the files and paste the following into the terminal to compile the files. javac -classpath ".;./Plotter.jar;./junit-platform-console-standalone-1.7.0-M1.jar" *.java for Windows
+To execute the code open all of the files and paste the following into the terminal to compile the files.

+For Windows: javac -classpath ".;./Plotter.jar;./junit-platform-console-standalone-1.7.0-M1.jar" *.java

-javac -classpath ".:./Plotter.jar:./junit-platform-console-standalone-1.7.0-M1.jar" *.java for Mac
+For Mac: javac -classpath ".:./Plotter.jar:./junit-platform-console-standalone-1.7.0-M1.jar" *.java

 After the files are complied then run the following lines to run the program.